 A huge success!
 Thank you for your support.
 The visitor count was 10,230 (up 70%!) and the booth count was 271.
 The 'Minerals and Fossils of NY / NJ' show theme was supported by a gigantic exhibit contained within 35 beautiful wall-cases.
 Both the Franklin Mineral Museum and the Sterling Hill Mine Museum turned the Jr Ballroom into a fantastic ultraviolet mineral room.
 The Main Ballroom hosted the high-end 'Fine Mineral & Gem Gallery' which showcased $millions worth of fine minerals.
 On the main floor visitors browsed hundreds of booths of jewelry, gems, gold, minerals, fossils, and dinosaurs.
 The original dinosaur props from Jurassic Park were a hit, as were the special surprises throughout the show.
 For a 2013 show report click the 'Read More' button.

 We've increased to 340 dealer booths and we'll welcome 14,000 - 16,000 visitors this year to see an even better show.
-The Franklin Museum and the Sterling Hill Museum will enlarge their UV mineral display.
+The Franklin Museum and the Sterling Hill Museum will enlarge their popular UV mineral display.
 You can touch actual rocks from the Moon, Mars, and the asteroid Vesta.
 See a 12' fossil skeleton of America's largest land carnivore ever: an Entelodont "hell pig".
 A few steps away will be a $1 million Tyrannosaurus skull.
-The co-theme is 'Fossils of Germany' and stars the best preserved Archaeopteryx specimen in existence (worth $4 million) on loan from the Wyoming Dinosaur Center.
-See the finest collection of Devonian Bundenbach fossils in the world (first time in the USA) and exquisitely preserved Permian vertebrates from Pfalz.
-More exhibits added continuously.
-Catch a Bob Jones lecture too!
+In the Fine Mineral Gallery you'll be dazzled by a $2 million gold exhibit featuring "as dug" gold specimens from around the world.
+Ogle the world's finest collection of Bundenbach fossils (first time out of Germany).
+But the undisputed KING of the show is Russell, a genuine adult Tyrannosaurus Rex measuring a whopping 38 feet long and 12 feet high!
 Login